ON THIS PAGE: You will learn about the different ways doctors use to treat children with this type of cancer. To see other pages, use the menu.

 Treatment of recurrent neuroblastoma

-The treatment of recurrent neuroblastoma depends on where the tumor recurred and how aggressive the new tumor is.
-While there are treatments that work well for patients with low-risk and intermediate-risk disease who have a recurrence where the original tumor started, treating recurrent high-risk neuroblastoma is difficult.
-Neuroblastoma comes back in more than 50% of children with high-risk disease.
+The treatment of recurrent neuroblastoma depends on where the tumor recurred, the previous treatment, tumor biology and the possible gene mutations.
+While there are treatments that work well for patients with low-risk and intermediate-risk disease who have a recurrence where the original tumor started, recurrent high-risk neuroblastoma remains difficult to cure completely.
+Neuroblastoma comes back in approximately 50% of children with high-risk disease.

 Over the past several years, more new treatments and combinations have been developed for these patients: